sk-zk/Extractor/README.md

 * Built-in path-finding mode for HashFS archives without directory listings
 * Automatic conversion of 3nK-encoded and encrypted SII files

-## Download / Build
+## Build
-A Windows build is available on the Releases page.
+A Windows executable is available on the Releases page.
 On other platforms, install the .NET 8 SDK and run the following:

 ```sh